shadow-robot/sr_dexterous_hand_lite_documentation/docs/user_guide/md_motor_unit.rst

 | Max continuous current           | 217           | mA     |
 +----------------------------------+---------------+--------+

-**Large Motors**: Four large motors are used for the two wrist joints, and thumb joints 4 and 5.
+**Large Motors**: Two large motors are used for the two wrist joints, and thumb joints 4 and 5.

 +----------------------------------+---------------+--------+
 | Part                             | Value         | Units  |